defenxor/dsiem/docs/managing_performance.md

    - NATS, Logstash, and frontend nodes do not have to adapt to backend nodes condition.

    The obvious (and rather severe) disadvantage of this is Dsiem will skip processing events from time to time.

+   > Use this strategy by setting `maxQueue` to a number higher than 0, and `maxDelay` to 0.
+The fixed queue length then will be set to `maxQueue`, and `maxDelay` = 0 will prevent frontend from throttling incoming events.

 1. Use an unbounded queue and auto-adjust frontend ingestion rate (events/sec) to apply back-pressure to Logstash